akshay-022/BoxMate/README.md

         To logout and login as a different chef/customer, click the logout button in the top right corner and login again differently.

+# Final Submissions added features :
+1. We have created the complete subscriptions model.
+Users can now subscribe to chefs, to automatically get added to all their meals.
+   If the chef adds new meals, those meals get automatically added to subscribed customers too.
+2. We have added reviews to chefs.
+Customes can now write detailed reviews for chefs and give them a rating from 1-5.
+3. We now have a dedicated Profiles page for every chef.
+This page has all the chef details and all their meals.
+You can subscribe to a chef's meals from this page too.
+   You can also see the average rating and all past reviews of the chef.
+4. The same customer can add multiple meals on the same day and time by a chef now.
+All columns now have a number of meals table, which shows how many orders the customer has placed with the chef for a particular meal.
+5. We now use the address coordinates of chefs and customers to display a distance metric that shows how far the chef is from you.
+6. We added multiple table and column entries into our database, including ones for subscription tracking and reviews.

+Note : "/" is the root directory, which is the sign in page.
+Going to "/" will always redirect you to "/signIn".
+        To logout and login as a different chef/customer, click the logout button in the top right corner and login again differently.

 # Running and testing

 Github link : https://github.com/akshay-022/BoxMate/tree/proj-iter2